michaelmackenzie/Multilepton_Analysis/README.md

 One can also use sparse trees created by the HistMaker to train MVAs to separate events of interest from backgrounds.
 This is done using the ROOT TMVA package, where the trainings take place in scripts named *TrkQual*.
 The results of these trainings can then be passed to the HistMaker to apply to events or passed to a script to add branches with the evaluation of these MVAs.
-The DataPlotter can then make approximate CDF and significicance plots for the MVA score distributions.
+The DataPlotter can then make approximate CDF and significicance/limit gain plots for the MVA score distributions.

 ## Directories
 ### rootScripts
-Contains ROOT scripts to process the analyzer produced ntuples
+Contains ROOT scripts to process the analyzer produced ntuples See the README in the rootScript directory.

-Descriptions:

-- ZTauTauHistMaker.cc makes books of histograms when running over the ztautau ntuples

-- process_ztautau.C processes a list of ntuples through the ZTauTauHistMaker

-- Fitter.cc is used to get legendre polynomials for background fits, made to match up with Multilepton studies

-- DataPlotter.cc holds datasets to be added together with their cross sections and plotted against data.
-Plots 1D histograms and stacks as well as 2D histograms

 ### histograms
-Used to plot the histograms from a given book in a HistMaker's output adding together the processes with their cross section and generation values, primarily using plot_histograms.C, plot_ztautau_histograms.C, and dataplotter_ztautau.C.
-The last of these uses the DataPlotter data handler to plot, storing the object as a field of the script
+Used to plot the histograms from a given book in a HistMaker's output adding together the processes with their cross section and generation values, primarily using dataplotter_ztautau.C.
+This uses the DataPlotter data handler to plot, storing the object as a field of the script

 ### tmva_training
 Used to train MVAs to separate backgrounds from signal